SwarmUS/SwarmUS-doc/docs/sections/reference/Interloc/how_it_works/distance.md

 ### One-to-Many

 The drawback of the one-to-one algorithm is that, in a multi-agent scenario, three messages must be sent for each agent to know their distance to a single other robot.
-The number of messages for every agent to know it's distance from every other agent grows factorially thus decreasing the refresh rate of the whole system:
+The number of messages for every agent to know its distance from every other agent grows factorially thus decreasing the refresh rate of the whole system:
 $$
 N_{messages} = 3 \cdot \frac{N_{agents}!}{2\cdot(N_{agents}-2)!}
 $$

 Instead of having every agent perform a 1:1 TWR with every other agent, the scheme presented previously is extended to allow multiple Responders.
 Instead of having one Initiator and one Responder, we have one Initiator and $N-1$ Responders (every agent except for the Initiator).
 The message exchange is then very similar to the 1:1 scenario:

-1. The initiator send the Init message which is received by all Responders simultaneously.
+1. The initiator sends the Init message which is received by all Responders simultaneously.

 2. Each Responder, in turns, sends the Response message.
 The Initiator receives all the messages and timestamps them all.

 3. The Initiator sends the final message now containing $N$ response_rx_ts, one for each Responder.

 Each Responder then has the six timestamps needed to compute their distance from the Initiator.
 After $2 + N$ messages, all the agents, other than the Initiator, have updated their distance from the Initiator.
 Each agent then takes turns becoming the Initiator every time allowing all other agents to update their position from the Initiator.
 The sequence is summarized in the following figure.